poojithpoosa/lung-cancer-detection/README.md

-# Lung cancer detection system using transfer learning
+# Lung cancer detection system using transfer learning:

 I have developed an automatic system that helps in the detection of abnormalities in the lung and helps to diagnose cancer using machine learning.

+# lung cancer dataset:
 For the project, the LC25000 dataset is considered, which has a RBG image of three lung cancer diseases.
 Link : https://www.kaggle.com/andrewmvd/lung-and-colon-cancer-histopathological-images
-# lung cancer dataset classes:

 Lung benign tissue
 Lung adenocarcinoma
 Lung squamous cell carcinoma

 Each class has 5000 images each.

+# process
-Datagenerator is used for creating a pipeline for the model.
+Datagenerator is used for creating a data pipeline for the model.

 Feature extraction is done by two pre-trained models, which are the VGG19 and ResNet50 models.